 “Where is this used?” makes it possible for administrators to check references to a custom field, e.g. where it’s used in a page layout or Apex trigger.

 You can see where a field is used and where changes to the field appear before you edit it.

-In reality, Salesforce Metadata and Data loss occurs more often than administrators would like to admit.
-Although Salesforce has a great security infrastructure, it does not provide coverage against data loss at your end.
-This includes human error, sync error, ransomware, and insider threats.
-The recommendation is to provide an additional layer of security to your Salesforce data with a robust third-party SaaS backup solution.
+- Metadata backup: In reality, Salesforce Metadata and Data loss occurs more often than administrators would like to admit.
+Although Salesforce has a great security infrastructure, it does not provide coverage against data loss at your end, including human error, sync error, ransomware, and insider threats – so, backup your Salesforce metadata!